Awakening to

 Through Concrete Nouns & Abstract Nouns

-Post ten of thirteen, in section About Awakening
+Post ten of fourteen, in section About Awakening

 I wanted to describe some ways of relating to language in spiritual practice that are empowering and clarifying for both students and teachers.